 Cheaper and more noise-resilient quantum state preparation using eigenvector continuation

-Agrawal AA, Francis A, Kemper AF
+Agrawal AA, Getelina JC, Francis A, Kemper AF

 arXiv